matthewroy01/matthewroy01.github.io/index.md

 ### Panic

-* Strategy
-* Made in Unity 2017.2
+* Solo strategy game made in Unity
-* Team size: solo
 * 2017

 Panic was made for Advanced Seminar in Game Programming while studying abroad in Montreal.